philipheindel/WinCertMon/README.md

-# WinCertMon
+# Windows Certificate Monitor (a.k.a.
+WinCertMon)
-A Powershell script for monitoring certificates on Windows
+Windows Certificate Monitor is a Powershell script for monitoring certificates on Windows.